There is no fee to apply to Neighborhood Charter Schools.

 Q: What grades do you offer?

-Answer: We are accepting applications for Kindergarten through 8th grade for our Harlem campus and Kindergarten through 4th grade for the 22-23 school year.
-In the Bronx we have grades K-4.
+Answer: We are accepting applications for Kindergarten through 8th grade for our Harlem campus and Kindergarten through 5th grade for our Bronx campus for the 23-24 school year.

 Q: Does the school offer busing?